 It also connects with other business tools, so your contracts fit right into your existing systems.

-ContractPodAi is an AI-first contract management solution that simplifies contract handling while maintaining structure and oversight.
-It combines automation, smart clause recognition, and clean workflows to reduce manual steps and improve the way contracts are handled.
+ContractPodAi (now Leah) is an AI-first contract management solution that simplifies contract handling while maintaining structure and oversight.
+It combines contract automation, smart clause recognition, and clean workflows to reduce manual steps and improve the way contracts are handled.

 The platform covers everything from new contract generation to managing legacy agreements, with tools that support fast execution and consistent compliance.